lara-zeus/artemis/docs/installation.md

 to setup the main menu, head to the admin page and create the menu.

-then set the slug in the `zeus-artemis.php` config file
+then set the slug in the `zeus.php` config file